dennisz01/ISDM/ISDM Report.md

 <-- Execute summary goes here --->

 # Project Approach

+## Design Thinking
+Using the design thinking process allows us, the designers/developers of the system, to precisely define the scope, and solve, a problem.
+This is done through the various stages of design thinking.

+### Empathy
+For the empathy stage, we decided to use empathy maps to truly understand the perspectives of the stakeholders.
+It is important to note that these empathy maps describe their experiences before the implementation of the new system.

+### Define
+### Ideate
+### Prototype
+### Test

 <-- Discuss use of design thinking + agile scrum -->

 # Definition